 When a child has made sufficient and sustained progress towards achieving their personal targets and it is felt that they are able to maintain this with quality first teaching, they may be removed from the SEN register.
+Parents will be involved in this discussion.
 The school will continue to monitor pupils recently removed from the register to ensure good progress is maintained.